There are 3 common stages of back pain,

 Discs are designed to act like a shock absorber between the bones of your spine.
 They are designed with a thick fluid in the middle called the nucleus pulposus which is surrounded by many rings of cartilage called the annulus fibrosis.

-Throughout life when we lift things, play sport, work or have accidents these fibres start to tear which allows the thick fluid to slowly make its way towards the outside of the disc, which is a normal part of ‘wear and tear’.
-The issue with this progression is the inner part of the disc has no nerve supply so at first we don’t feel what is happening until the thick fluid makes its way far enough out that we get a little ‘niggle’, which often goes away but keeps coming back out of the blue, I commonly hear from patient’s,
+Throughout life when we lift things, play sport, work or have accidents these fibres can tear this allows the thick fluid to slowly make its way towards the outside of the disc.
+The issue with this progression is the inner part of the disc has no nerve supply so at first we don’t feel what is happening until the thick fluid makes its way far enough out that we get a little ‘niggle’, which often goes away but keeps randomly coming back.
+I commonly hear from patient’s,

 “I only put my sock on…”